mzliu05/DubHacks-25/README.md

 🌙 Daydreamer: AI Story Studio
-Daydreamer is an imaginative, childlike AI-powered story studio where anyone can collaborate with an empathetic AI to create, save, and grow unique written worlds—one idea at a time.
+Daydreamer is an imaginative, childlike AI-powered story studio where anyone can collaborate with an empathetic AI to create, save, and grow unique written worlds, one idea at a time.

 🚀 Features
 🌈 Multi-story management (create, continue, save stories)